 Architects spend much of their time in offices, where they meet with clients, develop reports and drawings, and work with other architects and engineers.
-They also visit construction sites to ensure the client’s objectives are met and to review the progress of projects.
+They also visit construction sites to ensure that clients’ objectives are met and to review the progress of projects.
 Some architects work from home offices.

-Although most architects work full time, many work long hours, especially when facing deadlines.
-Self-employed architects may have to work long hours, too, but they have more flexible work schedules.
+Most architects work full time and many work additional hours, especially when facing deadlines.
+Self-employed architects may have more flexible work schedules.

-There are typically three main steps to becoming a licensed architect: completing a professional degree in architecture, gaining relevant experience through a paid internship, and passing the Architect Registration Exam.
+There are typically three main steps to becoming a licensed architect: completing a bachelor’s degree in architecture, gaining relevant experience through a paid internship, and passing the Architect Registration Examination.

-Earning a professional degree in architecture is the typical path to becoming an architect in all states.
-Most architects earn their professional degree through a 5-year Bachelor of Architecture degree program, intended for students with no previous architectural training.
-Many earn a master’s degree in architecture, which can take 1 to 5 years to complete, depending on the extent of the student’s previous training in architecture.
+In all states, earning a bachelor’s degree in architecture is typically the first step to becoming an architect.
+Most architects earn their degree through a 5-year Bachelor of Architecture degree program.
+Many earn a master’s degree in architecture, which can take 1 to 5 additional years.
+The time required depends on the extent of the student’s previous education and training in architecture.

-A typical program includes courses in architectural history and theory, building design with an emphasis on computer-aided design and drafting (CADD), structures, technology, construction methods, professional practices, math, physical sciences, and liberal arts.
-Central to most architectural programs is the design studio, where students apply the skills and concepts learned in the classroom to create drawings and three-dimensional models of their designs.
+A typical bachelor’s degree program includes courses in architectural history and theory, building design with an emphasis on computer-aided design and drafting (CADD), structures, construction methods, professional practices, math, physical sciences, and liberal arts.

-Currently, 35 states require that architects hold a professional degree in architecture from one of the 123 schools of architecture accredited by the National Architectural Accrediting Board (NAAB).
-State licensing requirements can be found at the National Council of Architectural Registration Boards.
+About two-thirds of states require that architects hold a degree in architecture from one of more than 120 schools of architecture accredited by the National Architectural Accrediting Board (NAAB).
+State licensing requirements can be found at the National Council of Architectural Registration Boards (NCARB).

-All state architectural registration boards require architecture graduates to complete a lengthy paid internship—most require at least 3 years of experience—before they may sit for the Architect Registration Exam.
-Most new graduates complete their training period by working at architectural firms through the Intern Development Program (IDP).
-Some states allow a portion of the training to occur in the offices of related careers, such as engineers and general contractors.
+All state architectural registration boards require architecture graduates to complete a lengthy paid internship—generally lasting 3 years—before they may sit for the Architect Registration Examination.
+Most new graduates complete their training period by working at architectural firms through the Architectural Experience Program (AXP), a program run by NCARB that guides students through the internship process.
+Some states allow a portion of the training to occur in the offices of employers in related careers, such as engineers and general contractors.
 Architecture students who complete internships while still in school can count some of that time toward the 3-year training period.

 Licenses, Certifications, and Registrations

 All states and the District of Columbia require architects to be licensed.
-Licensing requirements typically include completing a professional degree in architecture, gaining relevant experience through a paid internship, and passing the Architect Registration Exam.
+Licensing requirements typically include completing a degree program in architecture, gaining relevant experience through a paid internship, and passing the Architect Registration Examination.

-Most states also require some form of continuing education to keep a license, and some additional states are expected to adopt mandatory continuing education.
-Requirements vary by state but usually involve additional education through workshops, university classes, conferences, self-study courses, or other sources.
+Most states also require some form of continuing education to keep a license.
+Continuing education requirements vary by state but usually involve additional education through workshops, university classes, conferences, self-study courses, or other sources.

 Architects typically have an interest in the Thinking and Creating interest areas, according to the Holland Code framework.
 The Thinking interest area indicates a focus on researching, investigating, and increasing the understanding of natural laws.
 The Creating interest area indicates a focus on being original and imaginative, and working with artistic media.